Pravin-Nagare/RC6-Block-Cipher/README.md

 # RC6-Block-Cipher
 RC6TM is a new block cipher submitted to NIST for consideration as the new Advanced Encryption Standard (AES).
+This program implements the RC6-w/r/b, where w = 32, and r = 20 in C. The input of the program is the user key and either plaintext (for encryption) or ciphertext (for decryption).
+The output of your program will be the ciphertext (for decryption) or plaintext (for encryption).